pdrummond/pauls-pokedex/README.md

       docker-compose)
 - [ ] Improved error handling (for now just using alert and console logging)
-- [ ] Reduce data deps in Cypress tests - current easy for tests to start failing if the entire run doesn't complete for whatever reason.
+- [ ] Reduce data deps in Cypress tests - current easy for tests to start failing if the entire run doesn't complete.